 - 1. Physical oceanographic parameters will be monitored through CTD casts, and the ship's flow-through thermosalinograph and fluorometer instruments. - 2.
 Multibeam sonar mapping, using the ship's Simrad EK60 (at 18 kHz frequency) and ME70 (operating within the frequency band 70-120 kHz) systems, will be conducted.
 Survey technicians with help from the science team will be responsible for multibeam operations. - 3.
 CTD casts will be conducted when TowCam is on deck or is non-operational.
 The ship will supply SBE19+ and SBE911+ and have these ready for use.
-The Center's Oceanography Branch will supply a Seacat 19+ rated for 3500 dbar.
 The survey technicians, with help from the science team, will be responsible for CTD operations.